 Augsburg commits itself to educating "responsible leaders;" it values "intentional diversity in its life and work."
-Mindful of that mission, this course aims to develop the inter-religious literacy and vocational discernment needed to be a responsible leader in a religiously diverse world, whatever the student's aspirational goals. \This course can meet the Search for Meaning II or Humanities LAF requirement but not both.\
+Mindful of that mission, this course aims to develop the inter-religious literacy and vocational discernment needed to be a responsible leader in a religiously diverse world, whatever the student's aspirational goals.
+This course can meet the Search for Meaning II or Humanities LAF requirement but not both.

-Prerequisite(s): 1 of HON100(Religion, Vocation, and the Search for Meaning I), REL300(Religion, Vocation, and the Search for Meaning I+II), RLN100(Religion, Vocation, and the Search for Meaning I)
+Prerequisite(s): 1 of HON100(Christian Vocation & Search for Meaning I), REL100(Christian Vocation and the Search for Meaning I), REL300(Bible, Christian Theology and Vocation), RLN100(Religion, Vocation, and the Search for Meaning I), RLN300(Religion and Vocation in the Public Sphere)